Non-Universality from Conserved Superoperators in Unitary Circuits: Two Classes of Non-Universality

 Since the interactions in the gate set have finite range, the number of generators will be $\mc O(1)$ and independent of system size $L$, while $\mrm{dim}(\comm)=\mrm{dim}(\cent)=L$.
 According to Eq.~\eqref{eq:dimformulark}, this immediately implies non-universality, since $\mrm{rk}(S)\leq |\gen|$, where $|\gen|$ is the number of linearly independent generators in $\gen$, and therefore

 This illustrates the strength of the rank argument, as it can be applied with little modifications to \textit{any} gate set with translation symmetry\footnote{The counting would change if the spatial part of the symmetry is enlarged to a non-abelian group with a smaller center.} to obtain a lower bound on the co-dimension of the DLA.
-In the particular case of the gate set $\gen_T$, the overlap matrix $S$ of Eq.~\eqref{eq:dimformulark} can be seen to have rank $1$ (cf. App.~\ref{sec:gates}), so that $\mrm{dim}(\bond)-\mrm{dim}(\dlie)=L-1$.
+In the particular case of the gate set $\gen_T$, the overlap matrix $S$ of Eq.~\eqref{eq:dimformulark} can be seen to have rank $1$ (cf. App.~\ref{sec:gates}).
+Assuming that -- as simulations suggest -- this system is weakly non-universal, then $\mrm{dim}(\bond)-\mrm{dim}(\dlie)=L-1$.